Flowers, Fields and Forests in Japan

 Shikanoshima is connected to the sand bank, and the golden seal given from China in the 1st century was excavated in the island.

-The flower gardens in the island are popular, and various flowers bloom throughout the year.
+The flower gardens in the island are popular.

-22 kinds of wisteria flowers bloom in the garden from late April to early May, and you need to make a reservation in the season.
+22 kinds of wisteria flowers bloom in the garden from late April to early May.

 283 small rice fields are arranged in a staircase pattern.